kabircse/starter/README.md

-# starter_wp_theme
+# starterblue blue
-This is a responsive, html5 woredpress theme build with BootStrap and JQuery 3
+This is a responsive, html5 WordPress theme build up with BootStrap 4 and JQuery 3